brianom95/brianom95.github.io/_posts/2022-10-29-auckland-marathon.md

     <img width="400" src="/images/auckland4.webp">
 </p>

 The finish was chaotic due to a kids run ending the same time.
 It was hard to get to the medals and impossible to get a photo, but I was filled with pride nonetheless.
 It had been such a rough start that normal 'bad weather' felt amazing by the end.
-I walked home with a constant smile on my face and celebrated that night with the same pizza from the night before.
+I walked home with a constant smile on my face and celebrated that night with the same pizza as the night before.
 What a race!

 <p align="center" width="100%">
     <img width="300" src="/images/auckland5.webp">